The Half-composite Two Higgs Doublet Model and the Relaxion: Phenomenology

 \section{Phenomenology}

-We will focus here on the phenomenology associated to pions that are the lightest particles beyond the SM\footnote{The scenario also contains spin-1 resonances and other mesons that could be produced at colliders.
-Baryons were studied in detail in the context of composite Dark Matter \cite{ACDM}.
-In the $L+N$ model while lowest spin baryons can be neutral they cannot be dark matter candidates due to hypercharge, so they should either decay through higher dimension operators or provide a suppressed relic density.
-In other models $SU(N)$ baryons could be the dark matter.}.
+For $m_{L,N}< m_\rho$, apart from the pseudo-Goldstone bosons, the spectrum of our $L+N$ model contains heavy mesonic and baryonic states.
+For the collider phenomenology of mesonic spin-1 resonances in the framework of vector-like confinement we refer to \cite{sundrum}.
+Baryonic DM candidates in the framework of vector-like confinement were studied in detail in the context of composite Dark Matter \cite{ACDM}.
+In the regime of the $L+N$ model under consideration, while lightest baryons can be neutral, they cannot be the dominant DM component due to tree level coupling to the $Z$; they should either decay through higher dimension operators or provide a suppressed relic density.
+In other models the baryons could play the role of DM.
+For example, the 5-flavors $V+L$ model where we replace the singlet $N$ with a triplet $V$, also allows for Yukawa couplings with the elementary Higgs and contains a baryon DM candidate $VVV$ transforming as a weak triplet \cite{ACDM}.

+We will focus here on the phenomenology associated to pions that are the lightest particles beyond the SM.
 A lower bound on their mass exists due to gauge interactions which are strictly positive.
 From eq. (\ref{pionmasses}), the doublet acquires a mass of order $m_\rho/10$ that we take as the lower limit.

 Most important for the phenomenology is the term $K_2^\dagger H$ on the second line of eq. (\ref{expanded}) that induces a mixing between the elementary and the composite Higgs,

 Due to this mixing the SM Higgs mass eigenstate has a component of the composite doublet leading to modification of SM couplings and exotic decays of pions.
 Therefore, the model interpolates between an elementary and a composite Higgs.